 When you send out your invite you may want to include a list of rules, mine are here, and the link from the Robin Olson, Cookie-Exchange.com is also included.

 1. All cookies should be homemade, no packaged cookies.

 2. No chocolate chip cookies.

 4. Please bring or email me copies of the recipe so we can exchange our recipes.

 5. If possible please let me know what type of cookies you are bringing so we do not have any duplicates.

-My next must have for the holidays are Spritz cookies.
-If you have never tried Spritz cookies, these are wonderful little short bread cookies.
-I highly recommend using a good quality butter when making spritz cookies, and these freeze very well.
+My next must-have for the holidays are Spritz cookies.
+If you have never tried Spritz cookies, these are wonderful little shortbread cookies.
+I highly recommend using a good quality butter when making spritz cookies, and this freeze very well.
 So you can make a few extra and pop these into your freezer.

 Other resources for great cookie recipes.